Installment Sales Taxation

 Year 5 $40,000 $30,000

-The gross profit and the gross profit ratio are calculated using Form 6252, Installment Sale Income, then the annual gain is transferred to Schedule D, Capital Gains and Losses.
-However, if you did not want to use the installment method for claiming income, then you would calculate and pay tax on the entire gross profit on Schedule D.
+The gross profit and the gross profit ratio are calculated using Form 6252, Installment Sale Income; then the annual gain is transferred to Schedule D, Capital Gains and Losses.
+However, if you did not want to use the installment method for claiming income, you would calculate and pay tax on the entire gross profit on Schedule D.

 Example: Calculating New Gross Profit Percentage after Reducing Selling Price